Isaac-Hawks/jellyfin/README.md

 # Jellyfin Docker Container
+This repository provides a simple Docker-based setup for running a Jellyfin media server.
+It includes a docker-compose configuration and foldor structure to make deployment easy.
-This is a template for a jellyfin server that runs in a docker container These instructions are designed for Ubuntu/Debian systems
+These instructions are designed for Ubuntu/Debian systems

 ## Download: